Million Dollar Highway and Hiking in Ouray

 Trail Length: 0.2 miles Elevation Gain: 75 feet Route Type: Out and back Difficulty: Easy

-You can’t miss the easiest Ouray hike.
+You can’t miss this very easy, rewarding Ouray hike, right in town.
 You can literally reach this towering waterfall from Main Street.

 The quick hike to Lower Cascade Falls is short, but you will huff-and-puff on your way up there.
 Just when you’re ready for a breather, you’re there.